LEGO Robotics Vehicle Lesson Plans for Secondary Education

 • Following a Route and Calculating Travel Time Exercise

-Middle-school students are at the ideal age to be introduced to this level of transportation engineering because the math and science curriculum provides the support tools to understand the more complex concepts.
+Middle-school students are at the ideal age to be introduced to this level of transportation engineering, because the math and science curriculum provides the support tools to understand more complex concepts.
 Middle school students participate in science fairs and in math and science clubs.
-By sparking an interest in and creating awareness for transportation engineering and engineering in general, these activities will help influence a student’s choice for high school classes, college and eventually, a career.
+By sparking an interest in and creating awareness for transportation engineering and engineering in general, these activities will help influence a student’s choice for high school classes, college, and eventually, a career.

 Leslie D. Washburn, PE